 Confectionery such as chocolate bars and sweets.
 Cakes and biscuits are allowed, but these should only be eaten as part of a balanced meal.

-Meat products such as sausage rolls, individual pies, corned meat and sausage / chipolatas should be included only occasionally.
+Meat products such as sausage rolls, individual pies, corned meat and sausage/chipolatas should be included only occasionally.

-Fizzy drinks or energy drinks (These are not allowed in school at all).
+Juice, fizzy drinks, milkshakes or energy drinks (These are not allowed in school at all).